 Being overweight can increase your cholesterol levels and also your risk of Type 2 diabetes

 Coronary heart disease (CHD) is the UK's single biggest killer.
 It can affect anyone, but South Asian people are approximately 50% more likely to die prematurely from CHD than the general population.
 It is not completely understood why, but certain risk factors are common among South Asians.
-These vary between communities but include high levels of smoking (including shisha and tobacco chewing), low rates of physical activity and a diet high in fat and low in fruit and vegetables in certain groups.
+These vary between communities but include high levels of smoking (including shisha and tobacco chewing), low rates of physical activity and a diet high in fat and low in fruit and vegetables.

-Other risk factors include diabetes, which is up to 6 times more common in South Asians than in the general population, high blood pressure and high cholesterol.
+Other risk factors include diabetes, which is up to six times more common in South Asians than in the general population, high blood pressure and high cholesterol.

 A healthy diet and lifestyle are important in preventing or managing the above risk factors.
 You don’t have to give up your traditional foods…just small changes can make a big difference.

 Many of the traditional South Asian foods such as dahls, pulses and all types of vegetables are healthy choices but the way that the dishes are prepared is very important.

 A combination of a low saturated fat diet alongside cholesterol-lowering foods, regular physical activity and maintaining a healthy body weight is recommended.

 Current guidelines recommend no more than 30g of saturated fat for men and no more than 20g for women per day.